We support the development of agency and numeracy in primary school children living in low-income households.

 - they are simple to replicate,

-- without agency and numeracy in primary school, our children will never build up STEAM (Science, Technology, Engineering, Arts and Mathematics.) 🙂
+- If they don’t learn numeracy and agency in primary school, children will struggle to build up STEAM (Science, Technology, Engineering, Arts and Mathematics.) 🙂

 Our team has many years of experience in building, running, monitoring and improving on math clubs in the most trying circumstances.